Ph.D. student, Institute for Gender, Race, Sexuality and Social Justice, The University of British Columbia

 B.A. in Theory and History of Arts, Peking University

-I have deeply engaged in community work across Canada and China.
+I have continually engaged in community work across Canada and China.
 I was the Research Chair of ColorsWorld, a Beijing-based student-led queer youth organization.
 In 2024, I served on the 2SLGBTQ+ Student Mental Health Advisory Committee at the University of Toronto and the Trans Advisory Committee for Pride Toronto.
-I co-founded Haitu, a Vancouver-based nonprofit supporting Chinese and Sinophone trans people, where I serve as director and outreach officer.
+I co-founded Haitu, a Vancouver-based grassroots organization supporting Chinese and Sinophone trans people, where I serve as director and outreach officer.
 In recognition of my leadership in queer and trans communities, I was awarded the January Award by Sher Vancouver and the CRN Rainbow Scholarship by the Chinese Rainbow Network in 2025.